Hanashi vs Duolingo for Speaking Practice

 Choose Hanashi if:

-Best for: learners who need confidence, retrieval speed, and realistic speaking reps.
+Best for: learners who need confidence, retrieval speed, and realistic spoken practice.

-Not ideal if: you still want your main app to teach most of your beginner vocabulary and grammar from scratch.
+Fit note: if you still want your main app to teach most beginner vocabulary and grammar from scratch, pair Hanashi with a beginner lesson path and let Hanashi handle the speaking practice.

 Choose Duolingo if: